Massad Boulos

-Massad Fares Boulos (مسعد فارس بولس; born 1971) is a Lebanese-born American businessman and a senior advisor to the president of the United States, Donald Trump.
-He is the father of Michael Boulos, who is married to Trump's daughter Tiffany, making Boulos and Trump co-fathers-in-law.
+Massad Fares Boulos (مسعد فارس بولس; born 1971) is a Lebanese-born American businessman and diplomat.
+He serves as a Senior Advisor to the President of the United States on Arab and Middle Eastern Affairs and concurrently as Senior Advisor for Africa at the U.S. Department of State in President Trump's second administration.

+He is the father of Michael Boulos, who is married to Trump's daughter Tiffany.
 He campaigned for Trump's successful presidential campaign in the 2024 presidential election in Arab American communities, particularly in Michigan.

-Boulos worked as the CEO of SCOA Nigeria PLC, a trucking and heavy machinery dealership company.
-Originally announced in December 2024 as an Arab and Middle Eastern affairs advisor, in April 2025, Boulos was instead appointed Senior Advisor for Africa.
+Boulos runs a small trucking company in Nigeria.
+He rose to prominence in 2018 when his son began to date Tiffany Trump.
+In December 2024, President-elect Donald Trump designated Boulos as his Middle East adviser.

 Early life

-Boulos was born to Fares and Marie-Therese in Kfaraakka, Koura, Lebanon.
+Boulos was born in Batroun, Lebanon, to Lebanese Christian parents Fares and Marie-Therese.
 He is the eldest of four siblings, Vivian, Philip and Michel.
 His father Fares Boulos served as mayor of Kfaraakka from 1998 to 2010.
-They are Lebanese Greek Orthodox Christian (Boulos' surname meaning Paul in Arabic).
+They are Lebanese Greek Orthodox Christian (Boulos' surname means Paul in Arabic).

 He moved to Texas as a teenager.
-He graduated in 1993 from University of Houston–Downtown with a Bachelor of Business Administration degree.
-Boulos also holds a Juris Doctor degree from the Thurgood Marshall School of Law at Texas Southern University.
-He was described by President Donald Trump as "an accomplished lawyer"; however, despite applying to take the bar exam in Texas in 1996, there is no evidence of his admission or that he actively worked as a lawyer in the United States or abroad.
+He graduated in 1993 from the University of Houston–Downtown with a Bachelor of Business Administration degree.
+He also holds a Juris Doctor degree from the Thurgood Marshall School of Law at Texas Southern University.
+While he was described by President Donald Trump as "an accomplished lawyer," public records show that although he applied to take the Texas bar exam in 1996, he does not appear to be a licensed attorney in Texas.